-Mr. Cole served as the Chairman of the Board of Directors and Interim Chief Executive Officer of Cloudera, Inc., an enterprise data cloud company from August 2019 to January 2020, and previously served as a director of Cloudera, Inc. since September 2014.
+Mr. Cole has served as Chairman of the Board of Magnitude Software Inc., a provider of enterprise application data integration and analytics solutions to businesses, since August 2020 and served as its Interim Chief Executive Officer from July 2020 to August 2020.
+Previously, Mr. Cole served as the Chairman of the Board of Directors and Interim Chief Executive Officer of Cloudera, Inc., an enterprise data cloud company from August 2019 to January 2020, and served as a director of Cloudera, Inc. from 2014 to 2020.
 Prior to Mr. Cole's appointment as Chairman of the Board of Directors and Interim Chief Executive Officer of Cloudera, Inc., Mr. Cole served as Chief Executive of the Technology Group at Accenture plc ("Accenture"), a professional services company, from 2012 until his retirement from Accenture in 2014.
 During his career at Accenture, Mr. Cole also served as the Chief Executive of the Communications, Media & Technology Operating Group from 2006 to 2012, Chief Executive of the Government Operating Group from 2004 to 2006, Managing Partner of the Outsourcing and Infrastructure Delivery Group from 2002 to 2004 and Partner in the Outsourcing and Government Practices Group from 1989 to 2002.
 Mr. Cole joined Accenture in 1980.
-Mr. Cole has been a director of Western Digital Corporation since December 2014 and had been a director (from September 2014 to January 2020), lead independent director (from December 2016 to January 2020), and chairman (from January 2019 to January 2020) of Cloudera Inc.
+In addition to serving as a director of Magnitude Software Inc., Mr. Cole has been a director of Western Digital Corporation since 2014 and had been a director (from 2014 to 2020), lead independent director (from 2016 to 2020), and chairman (from 2019 to 2020) of Cloudera Inc.

-EXPERIENCE, QUALIFICATIONS, ATTRIBUTES, AND SKILLS SUPPORTING DIRECTORSHIP POSITION ON THE COMPANY'S BOARD\
+EXPERIENCE, QUALIFICATIONS, ATTRIBUTES, AND SKILLS SUPPORTING DIRECTORSHIP POSITION ON THE COMPANY'S BOARD

-Mr. Cole brings to the Board experience as a former chief executive and chairman of the board of directors of an enterprise data cloud company and as a former executive officer of a multinational management consulting, technology services, and outsourcing company, serving in various practice groups, including outsourcing and infrastructure, government services and technology.
+Mr. Cole brings to the Board experience as a former chief executive and chairman of the board of directors of an enterprise data cloud company and a provider of enterprise application data integration and analytics solutions, and as a former executive officer of a multinational management consulting, technology services, and outsourcing company, serving in various practice groups, including outsourcing and infrastructure, government services and technology.
 Mr. Cole also brings to the Board his experience as a member of the board of directors of a large multinational manufacturer of computer storage products and solutions and a software company.